 Let’s not draw any conclusions just yet.
 What about other platforms?
 Are these providers capable of unblocking, for example, Hotstar and BBC iPlayer?

-To find that out, I decided to get a British IP address, as well as an IP address from India for unblocking Hotstar.
-I’m happy to report that in both of these instances, ExpressVPN performed really well.
+To find that out, we decided to get a British IP address, as well as an IP address from India, for unblocking Hotstar.
+We’re happy to report that in both of these instances, ExpressVPN performed really well.

-As for Private Internet Access, I can say that this provider performs well on Hotstar, while it’s unable to unblock BBC iPlayer no matter which UK server I use.
+As for Private Internet Access, we can say that this provider performs well on Hotstar, while it’s unable to unblock BBC iPlayer reliably.
+During our testing, we unblocked it merely a few times, while other attempts were futile and resulted in a well-known error message.

 Who Wins?

 After the streaming tests in this PIA vs ExpressVPN comparison, we can finally draw a simple conclusion.
-ExpressVPN WINS this round, as it works with more Netflix libraries and unblocks both Hotstar and BBC iPlayer, as opposed to its rival that didn’t show great performance.
+ExpressVPN WINS this round, as it works with more Netflix libraries and unblocks both Hotstar and BBC iPlayer, as opposed to its rival, which didn’t exemplify great performance.

-ExpressVPN vs PIA Speed Comparison: Which One Is Faster?
+ExpressVPN vs PIA VPN Speed Tests: Which VPN Is Faster?

-So far, it’s 3:1 for ExpressVPN and now that I mentioned the word “performance”, I think it’s time to see how fast these providers are.
-First off, I’ll mention that both of them offer 10 Gbps servers, meaning that users get to enjoy the latest and greatest server infrastructure.
+So far, ExpressVPN has the reins, and now that we mentioned the word “speed”, we think it’s time to see how fast these providers are.
+First off, we’ll mention that both offer 10 Gbps servers, meaning that users get to enjoy the latest and greatest server infrastructure.

-I tested these providers for 3 days in a row, 3 times a day, using 4 server locations.
-These include the UK, the US, Australia, and Japan, making for a good combination of servers close to me and those overseas.
-Mind you, I’m in Eastern Europe and my native internet speeds are the following:
+I tested these providers for three days in a row, three times a day, using four server locations.
+These include the UK, the US, Australia, and Japan, making for a good combination of servers close to us and those overseas.
+Mind you, we’re in Eastern Europe, and our native internet speeds are the following:

 ExpressVPN